-Dr. Rossoll's research team uses model systems such as cell culture, mouse models and stem cell-derived neurons from human patients to understand how dysfunction in RNA processing and protein homeostasis can cause neurodegenerative diseases.
+Members of Dr. Rossoll's Neurobiology of Neurodegenerative Diseases Laboratory use model systems such as cell culture, mouse models and stem cell-derived neurons from human patients to understand how dysfunction in RNA processing and protein homeostasis can cause neurodegenerative diseases.
 As researchers learn more about disease mechanisms, the focus is shifting to translational research to develop new therapeutic approaches for treatment and prevention.

 - Mechanisms of protein aggregation in neurological disease.
 Research in Dr. Rossoll's lab is focused on aggregation-prone proteins such as TDP-43 and tau, which are critically involved in the pathogenesis of ALS, FTD and Alzheimer's disease.
 Studies in the lab seek to gain a detailed understanding of the aggregate-associated proteome, mechanisms that promote the aggregation, and how to prevent the pathology from occurring and spreading across the central nervous system.